'We cannot let cool trump safety': Auckland Transport chairman's stern warning for Lime E-scooters

-Auckland Transport chairman Dr Lester Levy has issued a stark warning to Lime, warning its electric scooters could be pulled from Auckland streets by Friday.
+Auckland Transport chairman Dr Lester Levy has issued a stark warning to Lime, saying its electric scooters could be pulled from Auckland streets by Friday.

 Levy said the company must prove its scooters are safe by the end of the week, and hit out at the lack of information provided to Auckland authorities about apparent safety defects.